bhurter/arcade-game/README.md

 ![The Sweet One](/images/char-pink-girl.png)

 ## Game Rules
-As the player, your mission is to reach the water wtihout being "caught" by a girl.
+As Tommy (the player), your mission is to reach the water wtihout being "caught" by a girl (the enemy).

 1. Use the up, down, left and right arrows to move the player.
 2. If you are "caught", you lose a heart and have to try again.